Research at the Department of Design

-Most research activities at Department of Product Design can be covered by one or more of the following research fields: Interaction Design, Design for Sustainability and Systems and Service Design.
+Most research activities at Department of Design can be covered by one or more of the following research fields: Interaction Design, Design for Sustainability and Systems and Service Design.
 Combining insights from various disciplines makes that our research is often explorative.
 Our key areas are as follows:

 Traditionally, Interaction Design has been oriented towards web design, app design and general software development.
 In recent years industry has become more aware of the value of Interaction Design as an important approach to reduce the risk of human error in complex operations such as in control rooms, on ships’ bridges and in health and welfare systems.